doctrine/orm/en/reference/faq.rst

 .. note::

     This FAQ is a work in progress.
 We will add lots of questions and not answer them right away just to remember what is often asked.
-If you stumble accross an unanswerd question please write a mail to the mailing-list or join the #doctrine channel on Freenode IRC.
+If you stumble across an unanswered question please write a mail to the mailing-list or join the #doctrine channel on Freenode IRC.

 Database Schema